dwarvesf/WeAreHiring/life/life-at-dwarves-with-an-tran-the-more-you-challenge-yourself-the-more-exciting-it-gets.md

 ![[9e2ac4cd6681cdf0a45399021f20a4cd_MD5.webp]]

 ### What does it take for An to become a Senior?
 If others need advice, I also give my own perspective and personal experience.
-I aim to build trust with them, as that is how I leave an impact in my role as a guiding figure.
+I build trust with them, as that is how I leave an impact in my role as a guiding figure.

 ### How does being a Senior at Dwarves differ from previous companies?
 “Each project comes with its own difficulties and responsibilities.
 I will have to find ways to adapt to the project and determine the approach to meet the client's requirements in any given environment.